- Entertainment and Media»

 The Descent-Horror For A New Generation

-In the first big scene after the car accident, we see a group of extreme-sports minded hot chicks descend on Juno's small hunting cabin for a weekend of heavy drinking and caving.
+In the first big scene after the car accident, we see a group of extreme-sports minded young women descend on Juno's small hunting cabin for a weekend of heavy drinking and caving.
 This is a group of cavers, climbers, base jumpers and general adventurers from various countries including Holly, from Ireland who is the craziest, most ADHD out of the bunch.
 Her claim to fame is that she ran out of things to jump off in Galway and is therefore in the United States to find some real sport.
 She is also, according to exhibition leader Rebecca, 'Juno's protégé'.
 Rebecca and Juno have started an adventure company in which they provide leadership and guidance for various organized athletic adventures.
-Rebecca and her med students sister Sam are Dutch, and Sarah and Beth are Scottish.
-Juno is a Senator's daughter, (which is actually something you find out in the sequel).
+Rebecca and her med student sister Sam are Dutch, and Sarah and Beth are Scottish.
+Juno seems to be the daughter of someone important, but is definitely the most mysterious one in the groups.
 After hilarious segments of bonding, drinking, and pot-smoking, the girls settle down for the night.
 They are all excited about the next days' adventures.
 Some express concern over Sarah's mental health, but Beth assures everyone that she is fine.
+We know at this point in the film, that Beth regards Juno as "a selfish cow" for running away to America after the accident.
 The next morning they take a happy group picture of themselves before the excursion, the last group picture that would ever be taken of the group together

 Juno is a mysterious character from the beginning.
 Not only does she share a tender moment with Sarah's husband right before the car accident in which he is killed, she does a very peculiar and unwise thing when the cavers embark on their expedition.
 Everyone is under the assumption that the group is exploring a system known as Boreham caverns.
 And as every caver knows, you always bring the caving manual with you so that you avoid getting lost and that you always file a flight plan, telling people the route you took in case you went missing after 24 hours.
 Well, Juno not only leaves the book in the glove compartment of the truck, she conveniently forgets to inform the others they are not going to Boreham caverns.
 Instead she plans on surprising them with a brand-new cave system -- one that they will name after themselves.
 So the group hikes to the woods to their destination, as Rebecca, the safety girl spouts off a laundry list of possible side effects of sensory deprivation inside of the cave.